Lepidoptera (butterflies and moths)

 Eurasia.
 The eggs are laid on poplar, the larval food plant.

-On the right is the typical caterpillar body plan usually there are 13 segments including the head.
+Below is the typical caterpillar body plan usually there are 13 segments including the head.
 The head segment is the only part encased in hard chitin.
 Caterpillars do have antennae, but they are so small as to be barely visible.